Skip to main content

 Winter Hardiness Zones

 The U.S. Department of Agriculture Plant Hardiness Zone map (see link in right column of this page) divides the United States into 11 zones defined by the lowest temperature reached during the winter.
-Zone 1 is the coldest, with temperatures down to -50°F, while Zone 11 is the warmest, with winter temperatures no lower than 40°F. New York City is in Zone 6 to 7.
-This means that plants listed as Zone 6 or lower will usually survive the winters in this area, while Zone 7 plants might need some protection.
-Plants listed as Zones 8 to 11 should be taken indoors in the winter or treated as annuals.
+USDA zone 1 is the coldest, with temperatures down to -50°F, while zone 11 is the warmest, with winter temperatures no lower than 40°F. New York City is in USDA zone 7.
+This means that plants listed as zone 7 or lower will usually survive the winters in this area.
+Plants listed as zones 8 to 11 should be taken indoors in the winter or treated as annuals.
 Most reference books and nursery catalogs list hardiness zones for all plants.
 But remember, except at the extreme ends of the scale, hardiness zones are guidelines, not absolutes.

 What Do We Look for in Perennials?